OSInside/kiwi/doc/source/building/build_vmx_disk.rst

 files.

-Specifying disks and disk controllers
+Specifying Disks and Disk Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `vmdisk` element can be used to customize the disks and disk